intellij-purescript/intellij-purescript/README.md

 ## Status

+You want to build this yourself; the version in the normal plugin repository is very out of date.
+See Dev instructions below.

 This plugin is still in the **early stages of development** so only has a handful of features.
 But over time things will stabilize and more features will be added.

 ## Usage